Steve Rabinowitz: The Dalai Lama

-Since the mid-1990’s and usually in coordination with the International Campaign for Tibet, Rabinowitz has many times helped coordinate media logistics for visits to Washington, D.C. of the Dalai Lama, often serving as his primary press contact.
-And in 2009, the Dalai Lama visited Adas Israel Congregation, the Conservative movement synagogue in Washington where Rabinowitz and his family worship, to bless the new sukkah Rabinowitz had just engineered on the synagogue’s west front.
+Since the mid-1990's and usually in coordination with the International Campaign for Tibet, Rabinowitz has many times helped coordinate media logistics for visits to Washington, D.C. of the Dalai Lama, often serving as his primary press contact.
+And in 2009, the Dalai Lama visited Adas Israel Congregation, the Conservative movement synagogue in Washington where Rabinowitz and his family worship, to bless the new sukkah Rabinowitz had just engineered on the synagogue's west front.
 One day earlier, the Dalai Lama presented Rabinowitz with a khata, the ceremonial Tibetan Buddhist scarf, during a private audience.

 Qatar

 Rabinowitz has done considerable work on efforts to oppose Qatar.
 He and his firm were responsible for media and helped organize the Qatar Global Security & Stability Conference, a 2017 confab in London, assisting in securing speakers, staging the high-profile event and widely publicizing it.

-He also helped publicize a Foundation for Defense of Democracies conference five years ago, Qatar and the Muslim Brotherhood’s Global Affiliates: New U.S. Administration Considers New Policies, with former Secretary of Defense Robert Gates, and was responsible for the media strategy and publicity for a similar Hudson Institute event on Qatar, with former Defense Secretary Leon Panetta and former Director of the CIA General David Petraeus.
+He also helped publicize a Foundation for Defense of Democracies conference five years ago, Qatar and the Muslim Brotherhood's Global Affiliates: New U.S. Administration Considers New Policies, with former Secretary of Defense Robert Gates, and was responsible for the media strategy and publicity for a similar Hudson Institute event on Qatar, with former Defense Secretary Leon Panetta and former Director of the CIA General David Petraeus.
 Additionally, he organized and publicized a press conference in June, 2017 for Egyptian journalist Mohamed Fahmy, who is suing the Qatari-funded Al Jazeera, and publicized a protest outside the Qatari Embassy in Washington by the local Jewish community.

 Rabinowitz and his firm worked on another international forum on sports integrity in London several years ago, that, among other things, explored the propriety of how Russia and Qatar so unusually came to host the 2018 and 2022 FIFA World Cup.

-He also worked on another international forum on sports integrity in London the several years ago that, among other things, explored the propriety of how Russia and Qatar came to host the 2018 and 2022 FIFA World Cup.
+The Environment

+Over the years, Rabinowitz has worked on quite a number of different environment-oriented projects and clients, including Earth Justice in upstate New York, outside Ithaca, where he worked with a group of community activists who sought to ban fracking in the town of Dryden.

+From 2001 to 2006, Rabinowitz Communications worked with the Union of Concerned Scientists on, on a minimum five different projects.
+These included campaigns around fuel economy, clean and hybrid vehicles, global warming, John Bolton’s nomination for U.S. ambassador to the United Nations and grass-fed beef and dairy cattle.

+For the Jewish Council for Public Affairs (JCPA) and its Coalition on the Environment and Jewish Life (COEJL), Rabinowitz wrote op-eds and generated multiple news stories.
+And he worked with the Wilderness Society to support a Clinton Administration initiative to put and keep one-third of national forest land off limits to new development.